lokraszewski/GenericMakefile/README.md

   conditional compilation.

 ## Thanks to
-* My friend Jay and people on Stack Overflow for help with regex to parse the version info.
-* The residents of [/r/programming](https://www.reddit.com/r/programming/) for suggesting numerous tweaks and improvements.
+* Mmbcrawfo/GenericMakefile(https://github.com/mbcrawfo/GenericMakefile) for the original project.